MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 This page provides details about the latest releases of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] organized by release date.
 To see a comprehensive list of released and upcoming features, take a look at <a href="https://docs.microsoft.com/dynamics365/release-plans/" target="_blank">Dynamics 365 and Power Platform release plans</a>, which summarize early access features, preview features, monthly general availability enhancements, and bug fixes.

-> [!IMPORTANT]
-> **Important information about HoloLens 1:** In Dynamics 365 Guides version 502.2011.28001 (December 8, 2020 release) and later, HoloLens operating system version 10.0.17134 (Redstone 4) is no longer supported.
-This version of the operating system is used only on HoloLens 1.
-HoloLens 1 customers must upgrade to HoloLens version 10.0.17763 or later to continue to receive the latest updates.
-Work with your IT admin to update your HoloLens operating system.
-If you choose not to upgrade, you can continue to use the current version of Dynamics 365 Guides that is already installed on the device.
-However, HoloLens version 10.0.17763 or later is required to install Dynamics 365 Guides on any new or refactored HoloLens 1 device.

 ## February 2, 2021

 Version XXX of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and solution version XXX include the following new features.